 However, the other side leads through more old growth forests and to the beautiful Cameron Lake – a great place to stop for a picnic.
 Definitely check out both!

 Another of British Columbia’s wonderful Provincial Parks, Rathtrevor Beach is a great place for swimming, camping, watching the sunset, or (our favorite) watching a storm roll in!

-There were three big storms coming back-to-back during our stay.
+There were three big storms coming back-to-back during our visit to Rathtrevor Beach.
 So, logically we wanted to watch the strong wind blowing the waves around and this was the perfect spot!